HighCoordination/trueChart-Menubar4Sense/README.md

 ## Prerequisites

 ### Qlik Sense® Support
-menubar supports Qlik Sense® from version 3.0.0 up to currently latest version June and upcoming version February 2019 including exporting and story mode capability.
+MENUBAR supports Qlik Sense® from version 3.0.0 up to currently latest version June and upcoming version February 2019 including exporting and story mode capability.

 #### nPrinting Support
-The menubar does support nPrinting from version June 2018.
+The MENUBAR does support nPrinting from version June 2018.

 ### Browser Support
-At present menubar supports the browsers listed below:
+At present MENUBAR supports the browsers listed below:

 * Microsoft Internet Explorer 11
 * Microsoft Edge (lastest version - v42, at the time of writing)